westonMS/ecen520_student/tx_sim/UART_Transmitter_sim.md

    * run `make sim_tx_115200_even`
 7. Check to see if there are any files that are generated during the build process but not ignored.
 I will run the following command:
 `git ls-files . --exclude-standard --others`. <br>If there are any files not ignored after running the above make commands then you will lose points.
 7. Review the number of commits and the commit messages to your assignment directory: `git log --pretty=format:"%ad %s" --date=short --`.
-You will need to demonstrate that you have made several error commits as part of your history.
+You will need to demonstrate that you have made several error commits as part of your history. `git log --pretty=format:"%ad %s" --date=format:"%m%d%y/%H:%M"`
 8. run `make clean`
 I will clean the directory where I ran your commands to make sure the clean works properly.
 I will check to see if your `make clean` cleaned all the ignore files: `git check-ignore *` <br>